WRITE FOR US!

 - Which of your character qualities have been refined through illness?

 - What does courage look like to you?

 - What does strength look like in illness?

 - If you could sum up illness in five words, what would they be?
+And why?